PiercingXX/Piercingxx/README.md

 - **XX-Vitals** (private) — a cleanroom Google Fit replacement: Health Connect on the phone, Postgres on my own NAS, no cloud anywhere.
 In progress; private until it can walk.
 - **TxxT** (private) — too early to talk about.
 - **[piercing-keyboard-layout](https://github.com/Piercingxx/piercing-keyboard-layout)** — my own layout that no one else will ever use.
 One layout, every platform: Linux (xkb), Windows, Android/GrapheneOS, and QMK/Vial ortho boards.
-- **furi-phone-colemak-keyboard** (private) — Colemak OSK for Phosh: Squeekboard layouts tuned for Furi phone screens.
-Waiting on its phone to come back from the dead.

 And where it's all headed: